 It turned out that the day did in fact end up being a “catastrophic fire danger” day.
 As a result pretty much all of the visitor attractions on the island were closed.
 It wasn’t a big surprise; it was dry, and blisteringly hot.
 We had waited until mid-morning to phone around and check the status of various attractions, so decided to head out for a drive along the island’s north coast which was supposed to be stunning.
-The Hertz representative had told us very clearly that the car was not insured on gravel roads, so we elected to just drive very carefully on those bits.
+The Hertz representative had told us very clearly that the car was not insured on gravel roads, so we drove very carefully on those bits.

 We headed north, along little winding country roads, towards Snelling Beach.
 I don’t think we saw another car the entire time until we got there, although we did stop several times and get out to admire the beautiful views.
-The other tourists were clearly missing out!
+The other tourists were really missing out.
 We spent a little time admiring Snelling Beach, where a number of others were braving the scorching sun, before retreating to the car and driving eastwards along the coast to Stokes Bay.

 The beach at Stokes Bay is deceptive; by the parking area is a thin, grey, rocky stretch that does not look at all welcoming.
 However, if you follow the signposts a winding path takes you through a long tunnel through and among the rocks, and you pop out of a narrow crack onto a long stretch of beautiful sand, with plenty of families enjoying the sun.
 By this stage we were hungry, and the cafe was closed, so we headed into Kingscote to find a light lunch at a local bakery and general store.